 Let’s get something out of the way: Yes, you can absolutely repeat keywords too often, and it’s becoming easier and easier to make this mistake.
 Please read this excellent webmaster response from Google to a guy who was frustrated that his website was being downgraded.
 The webmaster stated that it looked like he was just using the same keywords over and over again, and that made it “hard to recognize what’s really unique & compelling on your site.”

 That’s the mistake that you want to avoid when repeating keywords: If they are adversely affecting your content, it’s a mistake.
-Because it can sometimes be hard to tell, it’s often better to error on the side of caution and use creativity when coming up with keywords.
-If you want a cliffnotes version of this article: Repeat keywords on the same page or article to emphasize its purpose, but change keywords when you move on to a different page.
+Because it can sometimes be hard to tell, it’s often better to err on the side of caution and use creativity when coming up with keywords.
+If you want a cliff notes version of this article: Repeat keywords on the same page or article to emphasize its purpose but change keywords when you move on to a different page.

 Okay, okay, we know that you want some details.
 There’s no hard and fast rule about how many times you can use a certain keyword – at least not yet – but we do have some suggestions for you to keep in mind.